How much internet can Katy Perry cram in one music video?

 Now, the internet has killed everything.
 And Katy Perry's new music video is its glorious victory song.

-"Swish Swish" is the first music video for Perry's hotly-anticipated album "Witness" and hoo-boy it's certainly something.
+"Swish Swish" is the third music video for Perry's hotly-anticipated album "Witness" (after "Chained to the Rhythm" and "Bon Appetit") and hoo-boy it's certainly something.

 "Hold on a minute!" you say.
 "Watching this video is like mainlining the caffeine-sweat of a room full of ad execs, desperate to add in another product placement or topical reference for cashed-up Kids These Days.
 It doesn't mean anything!"